Skip to main content

 The world’s most researched NPWT solution

-3M™ V.A.C.® Therapy, the first commercially available negative pressure wound therapy, has helped heal 10 million wounds worldwide.1 Supported by comparative clinical evidence, it has been shown to reduce readmission risk and minimize reoperation,2 resulting in shorter hospital stays and fewer complications.2,3 Choose V.A.C.® Therapy to help improve patient care and contribute to your revenue goals.
+The 3M™ V.A.C.® Therapy system, the first commercially available negative pressure wound therapy system, has helped heal 10 million wounds worldwide.1 Supported by comparative clinical evidence, it has been shown to reduce readmission risk and minimize reoperation,2 resulting in shorter hospital stays and fewer complications.2,3 Choose V.A.C.® Therapy to help improve patient care and contribute to your revenue goals.

 Beauty image of patient's lower leg with health care nurse.
 Patients is wearing 3M™ V.A.C.® Peel and Place Dressing and 3M™ ActiV.A.C.™ Therapy Unit.
 Includes 3M™ SensaT.R.A.C.™ Pad.
 Solventum Branding, Product Application Image, rgb, tif